Terms and Conditions

 10. Health & Safety

 DTC takes health and safety issues very seriously.
 To ensure the safety of our customers, DTC insists:

 - All Participants understand the responsibilities they have for their own health and safety;

 - All Participants participate in the Event of their volition and must ensure that they are fit and healthy enough to be participating in any activity they involve themselves with;

 - All Participants complete a medical form prior to departure outlining any medical conditions they may have.
-If a medical condition is noted, the medical form must be signed by the Participant‟s general practitioner or specialist medical practitioner to confirm the medical history stated on their medical form is correct and to provide an opportunity for the practitioner to conduct a risk assessment with the Participant.
+For some medical conditions We may request a medical note that must be signed by the Participant’s general practitioner or specialist medical practitioner to confirm the medical history stated on their medical form is correct and to provide an opportunity for the practitioner to conduct a risk assessment with the Participant.

 - In the event of engaging in manual tasks, all Participants are responsible for ensuring they are using appropriate equipment so as to ensure their own health and safety, such as gloves, goggles and appropriate footwear.